mubid-01/LACMAFNet/README.md

 # WMH Segmentation Model

-This repository contains an implementation of the LC-DECMAFNet model for White Matter Hyperintensity (WMH) segmentation from brain MRI images.
+This repository contains an implementation of the LACMAFNet model for White Matter Hyperintensity (WMH) segmentation from brain MRI images.

 ## Project Structure